CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Methodology

 \subsection{Knowledge-Response Alignment}

-While GIRT model is designed to generate the student response conditioned on the student knowledge, we observe that SFT alone fails to reliably enforce this dependency.
-Specifically, the post-SFT GIRT model suffers from mode collapse, generating semantically identical responses for some questions regardless of the input student knowledge.
-In other words, the GIRT model ignores the input student knowledge and fails to mimic errors made by struggling students or capture the diversity among correct responses.
-Therefore, we employ DPO to perform another alignment stage between student knowledge and the model's generated response.
+While our GIRT model is designed to align generated responses with conditioned knowledge, we observe that SFT alone does not reliably generate responses that align with the knowledge in the prompt.
+Specifically, the post-SFT model suffers from mode collapse, generating semantically identical responses for some questions regardless of the input student knowledge.
+In other words, the GIRT model often ignores the input student knowledge, failing to mimic errors made by struggling students or capture diversity among correct responses.